I believe that we will win!: United States soccer

 According to Justin Brunken, co-founder of the U.S. soccer supporters' group The American Outlaws, he first heard the chant during a 2011 U.S. soccer game in Kansas City.
 He described it as "a chant that just grew from there and caught on and on.
 It resonated with the crowds across the country and became synonymous with what we believe in."
 It eventually became a rallying call by fans of the United States national men's soccer team (USMNT).
 For the 2014 FIFA World Cup, ESPN used the chant in two commercials promoting the Cup, one depicting The American Outlaws and the other featuring figures like Kevin Costner, Ice Cube and Barry Sanders.
 The cheer was also acknowledged by members of the USMNT, with goalkeeper Tim Howard posting it on his Twitter and receiving almost 60,000 retweets during the 2014 World Cup, Alejandro Bedoya leading FC Nantes fans in it after home games, and former captain Landon Donovan doing so prior to the 2015 FIFA Women's World Cup final.
 The United States women's national soccer team went on to win the Cup after defeating Japan.

 During the 2015 World Cup victory parade for the United States women's national soccer team (USWNT), forward Abby Wambach led fans in a modified call of "I believe that we just won!"

 San Diego State University trademark

-Strong, who was taught the chant by Rodriguez, was later stationed in San Diego and earned his Master of Business Administration at San Diego State.
-In 2011, San Diego State clothing store Aztec Shops Ltd. attempted to trademark the phrase.
+Strong, who was taught the chant by Rodriguez, was later stationed in San Diego and earned his Master of Business Administration at San Diego State University (SDSU).
+In 2011, SDSU clothing store Aztec Shops Ltd. attempted to trademark the phrase.
 Strong opposed the trademark, stating "everybody would be best served if they removed their attempt to trademark the cheer" and that the Naval Academy would be resisting it.
 In 2017, the Trademark Trial and Appeal Board rejected the trademark, saying it had been "widely used over a long period of time by various groups."